 Zero Trust Network Access has emerged as a cyber security standard for enterprises to defend against cyber threats.
 This system requires a continuous authentication process that requires all users to be verified, no matter their device type or location.
 With Zero Trust, network access control is determined by strict policies instead of traditional networks of trust.

-This tightens the organization’s cyber security stance and reduces the attack surface for cyber criminals to exploit.
+This tightens the organization’s cyber security stance and reduces the attack surface for cybercriminals to exploit.
 Implementing Zero Trust provides organizations with an encrypted layer for data that is being sent across the network and ensures protection from any unauthorized access as well as insight into suspicious user behavior.

 Network security jobs